 Elements and setVariable

 The resolved set of dfdl:setVariable statements for an element are executed after the parsing of the element.
-This the resolved set of dfdl:setVariable statements for a group which are executed before the parsing of the group.
+This contrasts with the resolved set of dfdl:setVariable statements for a group which are executed before the parsing of the group.

 For elements, this implies that these variables are set after the evaluation of expressions corresponding to any computed DFDL properties for that element, and so the variables may not be referenced from expressions that compute these DFDL properties.

 That is, if an expression is used to provide the value of a property (such as dfdl:terminator or dfdl:byteOrder), the evaluation of that property expression occurs before any dfdl:setVariable annotation from the resolved set of annotations for that element are executed; hence, the expression providing the value of the property may not reference the variable.
-Schema authors can insert sequences to provide more precise control over when variables are set.InfosetInfosetInfoset4 The DFDL Information Set (Infoset)parsing and18.5.3 DFDL Functions
+Schema authors can insert sequences to provide more precise control over when variables are set.

+Validation

+Logical validation checks are constraints expressed in XSD, and they apply to the logical values of the Infoset.
+Hence, parsing MUST successfully construct the Infoset before validation checks can be performed.
+This implies that validation errors cannot affect the parsing or unparsing of data.

+DFDL processors MAY provide both validating and non-validating behaviors on either or both of parse and unparse.
+(A DFDL implementation could support validate on parse, but not support it on unparse and still be considered conforming.)

+Validation on unparsing takes place on the augmented Infoset that is created by the unparser as a side-effect of creating the output data stream.

+When resolving points of uncertainty (during parsing), validation errors are ignored.

+The way a validation error is presented to the execution context of a DFDL processor is not specified by the DFDL language.
+The validity of an element is recorded in the DFDL Infoset, see Section 4 The DFDL Information Set (Infoset).

+The following DFDL schema constructs are allowed in DFDL and are checked when validating:

+XSD pattern facet - (for xs:string type elements only)

+XSD minLength, maxLength

+XSD minInclusive, minExclusive, maxInclusive, maxExclusive

+XSD enumeration

+XSD maxOccurs

+Note that validation is distinct from the checking of DFDL assert or discriminator predicates.
+When a DFDL discriminator or assert is used to discriminate a choice or other point of uncertainty when parsing, then that dfdl:assert or dfdl:discriminator is essential to parsing and it is evaluated irrespective of whether validation is enabled or disabled.

+There is also a function dfdl:checkConstraints available in the DFDL Expression language.
+This can be used to explicitly include checking of the XSD facet constraints as part of parsing a specific element.
+Such checking is part of parsing and does not create validation errors.
+See Section 18.5.3 DFDL Functions for details.